Reduce Exposure To Toxicity

 EMFs Make Many Symptoms Worse

-Chronic illness sufferers usually need to reduce or eliminate exposure to intense EMF — and seek daily refuge in natural spaces (which are more free from EMF).
+Chronic illness sufferers usually need to drastically reduce or eliminate exposure to intense EMF, as well as seek daily refuge in natural spaces which are more free from EMF.

 We don’t quite know the answer why, but most chronic illness sufferers seem to show at least some electro-hypersensitivity (EHS) — in addition to chemical sensitivity.